hewison-chris/agora-cl-docs/website/docs/execution-node/configuring-for-agora-cl.md

 ## Select a configuration

-If you're looking for the simplest configuration, select `Geth` and `IPC`:
+If you're looking for the simplest configuration, select `Agora-el` and `IPC`:

 import MultidimensionalContentControlsPartial from '@site/docs/partials/_multidimensional-content-controls-partial.md';